Flow Matching for Probabilistic Monocular 3D Human Pose Estimation

 Considering a mapping bounded in $t\in[0,1]$ from a random variable $x_0 \in \mathbb{R}^{J \times 3}$ to a corresponding 3D human pose $x_1 \in \mathbb{R}^{J \times 3}$ with $J$ being the number of joints.
 The mapping trajectory from $x_0$ to $x_1$ is a time-dependent diffeomorphic flow, $\phi:[0,1] \times \mathbb{R}^{J \times 3} \rightarrow \mathbb{R}^{J \times 3}$, defined via a neural ODE of the form

 where $f_{\theta}$ is a parameterized neural network (NN) that approximates the flow velocity $\Dot{x}_t$.
-Here, $\phi$ is a continuous normalizing flow (CNF) \cite{chen_nips18}, pushing a simple source density to a complex one via push-forward function.
+Here, $\phi$ is a continuous normalizing flow (CNF) \citep{chen_nips18}, mapping a source density to a complex one via push-forward function.

 Traditional CNF approaches learn the untractable $\phi$ through the maximum likelihood of $x_1$, which requires an expensive ODE solving process to identify the suitable trajectory of $\phi$, often resulting in highly unstable training.
 A recent method from \citet{lipman_iclr23} leverages the conditional flow matching between $x_0$ and $x_1$ via OT to effectively learn the flow velocity without the need for expensive ODE solvers.
 Naturally, the OT between $x_0$ and $x_1$ is simply the linear interpolation: $x_t = (1-t)x_0 + tx_1$.
-The OT flow velocity $u_t$ can be defined as the first-order derivative of the OT path \wrt time, \ie
+The OT flow velocity $u_t$ can be defined as the first-order derivative of the OT path with respect to time, i.e.

-The learning of the generative flows reduces to a simple regression task based on \cref{eq:ode} and \cref{eq:ot_vel}.
-Similar to \citep{lipman_iclr23}, the objective function $\mathcal{L}$ is the mean squared errors (MSE) between the output of the NN model $f_\theta(x_t,t)$ and the OT velocity $u_t$, averaging across all human joints:
+The learning of the generative flows reduces to a simple regression task based on~\Cref{eq:ode,eq:ot_vel}.
+Similar to \citet{lipman_iclr23}, the objective function $\mathcal{L}$ is the mean squared errors (MSE) between the output of the NN model $f_\theta(x_t,t)$ and the OT velocity $u_t$, averaging across all human joints:

 where $c$ is the conditional lifting vector extracted from the heatmaps via GCN.
 During training, without expensive sequential ODE solving, we can simply draw $t \sim \mathcal{U}(0, 1)$ and use the linear interpolation to compute the state $x_t$ from $x_0 \sim \mathcal{N}(0,I)$ and the ground truth 3D pose $x_1$.